connorbell123/Mat_Manip/README.md

 # Matmanip
-A simple Pascal program to manipulate matrices, like addition and multiplication.
+Matmanip is a simple Pascal program that allows you to manipulate matrices.
+Actions include multiplication and addition of matrices.

 Coming Soon!